Relrin/terraform-sage/README.md

   Cons:

-  - During the evolution of the project, `main.tf` file can contain a lot of dependant resources
+  - During the evolution of the project, `main.tpl` file can contain a lot of dependant resources

 ## Development